OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/11-handle-errors-exceptions.md

 Refer to proactive control '[C10: Handle all Errors and Exceptions][control10]' for more context from the 'OWASP Top 10 Proactive Controls' project.

-#### Errors and Exceptions
+#### Errors and exceptions

 * Manage exceptions in a centralized manner to avoid duplicated try/catch blocks in the code
 * Ensure that all unexpected behavior is correctly handled inside the application
-* Ensure that error messages displayed to users do not leak critical data, but are still verbose enough to enable the proper user response.
+* Ensure that error messages displayed to users do not leak critical data, but are still verbose enough to enable the proper user response
-* Ensure that exceptions are logged in a way that gives enough information for support, QA, forensics or incident response teams to understand the problem.
+* Ensure that exceptions logs give enough information for support, QA, forensics or incident response teams
-* Carefully test and verify error handling code.
+* Carefully test and verify error handling code
 * Do not disclose sensitive information in error responses, for example system details, session identifiers or account information
 * Use error handlers that do not display debugging or stack trace information